realtimeradio/caltech-lwa/ads5296_snap2_tests/README.md

 Example usage:

-1. Initialize a board, training the ADC->FPGA and setting input pin delays appropriately
+1. Initialize a board, training the ADC->FPGA and setting input pin delays appropriately.
+Save the resulting delays to `fclk_delays.csv`

 First, initialize ADC registers and align the frame clock